CharlieHesuda/XAML-/Getting-Started.md

 ## Installing the Toolkit

 Before anything else, you must install the Toolkit.
 This can be done either manually or through the [NuGet package](https://www.nuget.org/packages/MaterialDesignThemes/) (```Install-Package MaterialDesignThemes```).

+We also require to install [ShowMeTheXAML](https://github.com/Keboo/ShowMeTheXAML) using nuget or manually  `PM> Install-Package ShowMeTheXAML.MSBuild`

 ## Configuring your App.xaml